pericoel21/allGuardsmanRPG/system/core-mechanics/pc-progression.md

 To increase stat, pay the current tier + the next tier in XP.
 Luck costs double.
 XP to heal wounds?

+Discussion about tags, modify them if players don't play accordingly, make them grow if they do.